MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-send-messages.md

 Markdown is supported for most text fields, but support may vary by channel.

+For a running bot sending and receiving messages, follow the quickstarts at the top of the table of contents or check out the [article on how bots work](bot-builder-basics.md#bot-structure), which also links to simple samples available for you to run yourself.

 ## Send a text message

 To send a simple text message, specify the string you want to send as the activity: